klauseduard/under-over-models/chapters/02-software-time-estimation.md

 - Cultural resistance to probabilistic rather than deterministic estimates

-Despite these challenges, the increasing availability of probabilistic programming tools and the growing recognition of uncertainty in software development make Bayesian approaches increasingly practical for addressing the fundamental limitations of traditional estimation techniques.
+Despite these challenges, the increasing availability of probabilistic programming tools and the growing recognition of uncertainty in software development suggest that Bayesian approaches may become increasingly practical for addressing the fundamental limitations of traditional estimation techniques, though more empirical validation is needed in industrial settings.

 ### Three-Point Estimation: Practical Uncertainty Modeling